esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ### Run graphite in Docker - alternative method

-If one of these steps above doesn't work for you (e.g. they may be incompatible with your Docker on Mac), please try a less advanced alternative.
+If one of these steps doesn't work for you (e.g. they may be incompatible with your Docker on Mac), please try a less advanced alternative.
-It doesn't require docker machine and will expose Graphite ports on localhost, instead of using a new route.
+It doesn't require a docker machine and will expose Graphite ports on localhost, instead of using a new route.

 Start a container with Graphite: